On the temporal tweezing of cavity solitons: Introduction

 \section{Introduction}

-An optical tweezer, i.e.,~a single-beam gradient force trap, can trap, manipulate and move nanometer and micron-sized dielectric particles in space using a highly focused laser beam~\cite{Ashkin1970,Ashkin1986}.
+An optical tweezer, i.e.,~a single-beam gradient force trap, can capture, manipulate and move nanometer and micron-sized dielectric particles in space using a highly focused laser beam~\cite{Ashkin1970,Ashkin1986}.
 Optical tweezers have been used in physics and biology to manipulate objects and measure forces~\cite{ChuOpt}.
 The optical trapping and manipulation of the temporal position of light pulses is highly desirable as it may have direct implications for optical information processing.
 In this case, information is treated as a sequence of pulses that can be stored and reconfigured by trapping ultrashort pulses of light and dynamically moving them around in time.
 In particular, a temporal tweezer can exert similar control over ultrashort light pulses in time as reported in Ref.~\cite{tweeze}.
 The optical trapping and manipulation of light pulses is useful in optical information processing~\cite{info1,info2,info3,info4} where the information is represented as a sequence of pulses.
-Temporal tweezing is an effective method to trap ultrashort pulses of light and move them around in {\em time} in order to store and reconfigure the information.
+Temporal tweezing is an effective method to trap ultrashort pulses of light and move them around in {\it time} in order to store and reconfigure the information.
 Optical information processing is partly achieved in slow-light~\cite{info5,info6,info7,info8} and nonlinear cross-phase modulation effects~\cite{info9,info10,info11,info12,info13,info14}, however neither approach allows for the independent control of light pulses within the sequence.
-It should be noted that in the context of solitary waves transfer in continuum and discrete (gain and loss) media has been previously illustrated in Ref.~\cite{PhysRevE.66.015601}, while the use of potentials (such as time-dependent optical~\cite{rcg25,rcg34} or Bessel~\cite{PhysRevA.76.053601} lattices) has been used to drive solitary waves in atomic and optical systems.
+It should be noted that solitary wave transfer in continuum and discrete (gain and loss) media has been previously illustrated, e.g., in Ref.~\cite{PhysRevE.66.015601}, while the use of potentials (such as time-dependent optical~\cite{rcg25,rcg34} or Bessel~\cite{PhysRevA.76.053601} lattices) has been used to drive solitary waves in atomic and optical systems.
 Such ideas of capture, release and overall control of the solitary waves have been popular in other areas too, including, e.g., in electrical lattice experiments~\cite{lars}.
-Based on Ref.~\cite{tweeze}, we present an exhaustive analysis of temporal tweezing by means of direct numerical simulations as well as an analytical reduction based on a non-conservative variational approach (NCVA)~\cite{JuliaNCVA}.
+Based on Ref.~\cite{tweeze}, we present a detailed analysis of temporal tweezing by means of direct numerical simulations as well as an analytical low-dimensional reduction of the wave's dynamics based on a non-conservative variational approach (NCVA)~\cite{JuliaNCVA}.